Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Elk Garden

-I began this hike at the Elk Garden parking area on State Route 600 (Whitetop Road).
+I hiked to Mount Rogers from Elk Garden on State Route 600 (Whitetop Road).
 It’s easy to find and there is room for more than a dozen cars to park.

 Mount Rogers Trail Map